donbox/donbox.github.io/about_me.md

 In 2021, I had my first [Guitar Craft](https://guitarcraft.com) experience in Glen Cove, NY.
 I thought it was going to be a week of learning calesthenics and repertoire on an instrument I barely play in a foreign tuning.
 Instead, we focus mainly on being present with ourselves, one another, and with the music that is in the room.

 In 2022, I moved from the XR team to the AR team and the primacy of building AR Glasses became obvious to me.
 Why?
-Because despite our industry's collective aim to solve the *remote* presence problem, the promise of AR Glasses to improve the *local* presence problem that mobile phones have regressed so much is pretty inspiring and I can believe is the last big problem I'll work on in my professional life.
+Because despite our industry's collective aim to solve the *remote* presence problem, the promise of AR Glasses to improve the *local* presence problem have so eroded so much is pretty inspiring.
+Given the amount of work in front of us, I can believe is the last big problem I'll work on in my professional life.

 ---